DPI curve analysis across multiple random covariates.

 Use normalized pseudo Bayes Factors

-because it makes less penalties for insignificant partial relationships betweenX
+FALSEbecause it makes less penalties for insignificant partial relationships betweenXandY, see Examples inDPI()and online documentation.- seed

 Random seed for replicable results.
 Defaults to